 It’s a big mistake.
-Bankrate’s 2019 survey on financial security found that just 40% of Americans can cover a $1,000 emergency out of savings.
-And, of those who faced a financial emergency, 36% said it cost $5,000 or more.
-The Federal Reserve’s Survey of Household Economics and Decisionmaking found that more than 60% of adults skipped medical, mental health, or dental care in 2018 due to being unable to afford the cost.
+Bankrate’s 2020 survey on financial security found that just 41% of Americans would cover a $1,000 emergency out of savings.
+And, of those who faced a financial emergency, 29% said it cost $5,000 or more.

 Just because you keep a large running balance in your checking account or own a high minimum credit card, you still need an emergency fund.
 It should be separate from your day-to-day cash to make sure it’s there when you need it.
 Borrowing to cover an unexpected expense can be the start of a financial hole that’s difficult to dig out of.

 Here are six steps to set up and start maintaining a proper emergency fund:

 1. A basic savings or money market account is a good option.
 Ideally it can be linked to your checking account.
 You want the money accessible in a day, but not in an instant.
 You want this money to stay safe and liquid.
 It should not be invested in stocks or even bonds, where it would be subject to market risk*.